liberbyte/bytEM-public/BYTEM_USER_GUIDE.md

 <img width="760" alt="Entity readiness" src="https://github.com/user-attachments/assets/ae39c95b-87db-4469-8c5f-72a327b4091c" />

-Once your data is exchangeable and indexed, it can be requested by users.
+Once your data is exchangeable and indexed, it can be requested by users on index page.

 ### 9. Add Reference Data